Events - Event View

 - Explain how to appropriately document physical exam findings on dogs that have been fought.

-Videoconference information will be provided in an email once registration is complete.
+Videoconference information will be provided in an email once payment is received.

 Registration Info